SdeRodaHusman/UMelt/README.md

 ## Overview
-This repository provides material used for the paper: XXXXX.
+This repository provides material used for the paper: **[A high-resolution record of surface melt on Antarctic ice shelves using multi-source remote sensing data and deep learning](https://doi.org/10.1016/j.rse.2023.113950)**.
 The paper offers an elaborate exposition of the model development.

 Within this GitHub repository, you will find the following components: